TomMa59/future_vision/README.md

 This Flask API, which can be launched with python app.py or using a Docker makes predictions on different images for autonomous vehicles.

+For use, either use conda environment with python 3.9.7 + requirements.txt with pip or a container with included Dockerfile.

 A sample of 20 images from the CityScape Dataset is present.
 These images where never seen by the model (neither in training or in validation set).